pexip/pexip-mattermost-plugin/README.md

 For using this plugin you need to comply with the following requirements:

 - Mattermost server v6.2.1 or higher.
-- Pexip Infinity Management node v31 or higher.
-- At least one Pexip Infinity Conferencing node v32 or higher.
+- Pexip Infinity v32 or higher.
 - A valid Pexip License.

 ## Configuration